bualuk/cisc187-assignments/lab28-critters/README.md

 single move and return that move.

 ## Fighting
-A fight always occurs if two critters of two different Species attempt to occupy the same location.
+A fight always occurs if two critters of two different species attempt to occupy the same location.
 The winner lives and the loser is removed from the game.
 Each critter chooses one of the 4 possible Attack options.
 Each attack is strong against one other attack (e.g. roar beats scratch)